-For other students, events like annual sports competitions, plays, school trips that the deceased student may have engaged with, will all be reminders of the student's death.
+Plan for anniversaries/reminders of the loss of the student.
+Events such as annual sports competitions, plays, school trips that the deceased student may have engaged with, will all be reminders of the student's death.
 Staff need to support each other to be aware of such reminders and anniversaries and seek to reach out to students and guide them to support.